Battle of Appomattox Court House: Military situation

 Lee's first objective was to reassemble and supply his men at Amelia Courthouse.
-His plan was to link up with Gen. Joseph E. Johnston's Army of Tennessee in North Carolina and go on the offensive after establishing defenses on the Roanoke River in southwest Virginia.
+His plan was to link up with General Joseph E. Johnston's Army of Tennessee in North Carolina and go on the offensive after establishing defenses on the Roanoke River in southwest Virginia.
 When the troops arrived at Amelia on April 4, however, they found no provisions.
 Lee sent wagons out to the surrounding country to forage, but as a result lost a day's worth of marching time.
 The army then headed west to Appomattox Station, where another supply train awaited him.
 Lee's army was now composed of the cavalry corps and two small infantry corps.

 En route to the station, on April 6 at Sailor's Creek, nearly one fourth of the retreating Confederate army was cut off by Sheridan's cavalry and elements of the II and VI Corps.
 Two Confederate divisions fought the VI Corps along the creek.
 The Confederates attacked but were driven back, and soon after the Union cavalry cut through the right of the Confederate lines.
-Most of the 7,700 Confederates were captured or surrendered, including Lt.
-Gen. Richard S. Ewell and eight other general officers.
+Most of the 7,700 Confederates were captured or surrendered, including Lieutenant General Richard S. Ewell and eight other general officers.
 The delay prevented Lee from reaching the Appomattox station until late afternoon on April 8, allowing Sheridan to reach the station ahead of the Southerners that evening, where he captured Lee's supplies and obstructed his path.